pl2848/example_repo/template.md

 Simple document0915
 ================

 I’m an R Markdown document!
+New

 # Section 1